anikaarevalo/Happiness_and_world_economy_2021/README.md

-# 😊📊The relatiopnship between happiness and global economic development for year 2021
+# 😊📊The relationship between happiness and global economic development for year 2021

 ## Description ##